patleman/patleman.github.io/_portfolio/portfolio-1.md

 ## Advantages of the Solution

 1. **Reduced computation time** compared to collision-avoidance solutions implemented at the motion planning stage.
-2. **Lower computation time** when compared with other Nonlinear Model Predictive Control (NMPC)-based solutions.
+2. **Forward-invariant safe-set** when compared with other Nonlinear Model Predictive Control (NMPC)-based solutions.
 While NMPC ensures the robot's state moves toward a defined safe set, it does not guarantee that the robot will remain in it over time.
 In contrast, the CBF-based solution makes the safe set forward-invariant, meaning if the system is in the safe set at some instance \(t_0\), it will remain in the safe set for all future times \(t_k > t_0\).
 3. For complex scenarios where other NMPC-based optimization problems may fail to provide a solution, the CBF-based approach guarantees a solution by using a slack variable in the defined constraints.